avendesora/magtag-weather-station/README.md

 There are many optional libraries available for CircuitPython.
 They are all available at [https://circuitpython.org/libraries](https://circuitpython.org/libraries).

-The following CircuitPython libraries are required by this project:
+The following CircuitPython libraries are required by this project (just copy them into the "lib" folder on the MagTag):

 ##### Folders